alecgorge/jsonapi/README.md

 However, this plugin won't do all of that by itself.
 It is simply an API that allows you to assemble the features in a way that makes sense for your needs.

+**Note** I (@alecgorge) don't main this very much anymore.
+I accept pull requests and will fix issues with PRs or new versions of Minecraft, but development is more or less stalled.
+I haven't played Minecraft in years so I don't know when a new version comes out.
+Please open issues.
+I read every one but I don't have time to debug every configuration issue because every issue that isn't related to a new version of Minecraft has been answered in some way.
+Configurations have not changed in years.

 ## Contributing/dev setup

 This project relies on Java Comment Preprocessing to handle multiple versions of Minecraft.